shoowadoo/portfolio/README.md

 - B.A., German Linguistics | The University of Florida (2007)

 ### Work Experience
-Teaching Assistant
+Teaching Assistant @ University of Tübingen
-- Introduction to Linguistics, University of Tübingen
+- Taught two weekly tutorials in Introduction to Computational Linguistics
+- Designed weekly linguistic and programming exercises
+- Graded weekly assignments and final exam for 50+ students

 Speech Therapist, CCC-SLP
 - Anchorage School District (2020-2021)